 After a long trip to Kuching, dr. Cheah (researcher and lecturer at UNIMAS) pick me up from the airport.
 It was time to explore the city and taste the amazing food of Malaysia.
 The most amazing part of Kuching is the waterfront by night.
 When it is night the government building is full of light and this looks amazing.

 Although, I could not stay for long because I needed to sleep early.
 The reason of this is that the next day Dr. Cheah arranged an meeting with the daugther of the chief of Pinggang Jaya village.
 She told me that the educational level in rural areas of Sarawak is not very good.
 Some of the children does not have any resources to learn.
 Furthermore, some children need to walk hours to their school along dangerous roads.
 Although they do have dumb phones and smartphones.
 Kids use them for example to play games and for social media.

 After the interview with the daughter of the chief several children were eager to meet me, because they have heard that I am going to create a game for them.
 And these children prefer to play games all day.
 I saw that immediately when I showed some interfaces of the game.
 Immediately all children wanted to play the game.
 During several tests with the children I tried to understand the educational system in Sarawak as well as their level of education.
 From these test came out that these kids are not very different than children in the Netherlands.
-They face the same problems the children in the Netherlands face as well as they have almost the same interests or hobbies.
+They face the same problems the children in the Netherlands face as well as they have almost the same interests or hobbies, including for those just looking for the best apps to make money.
 For example, girls love shopping and the boys love to play soccer.